Top

 • Discovery: During the discovery phase, both parties exchange information and documentation relevant to the divorce, such as financial records, property deeds, and child custody evaluations.

-• Negotiation and Mediation: Our divorce lawyers are skilled negotiators and can help you reach a fair and equitable settlement through negotiation or mediation.
+• Negotiation & Mediation: Our divorce lawyers are skilled negotiators and can help you reach a fair and equitable settlement through negotiation or mediation.
 This can help save time, money, and emotional turmoil compared to going to court.

 • Divorce Trial: If a settlement cannot be reached, your case may proceed to trial.
 Our attorneys are experienced litigators and will vigorously advocate for your rights in court.